squadette/hammer.js/api.md

 ---

 ## Constants
 All constants are defined at the `Hammer` object.
-Since it are binary flags, you can use bitwise operators on it.
+Since they are binary flags, you can use bitwise operators on them.
 MDN has some excellent [documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) about this.